rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **Bounce strength** - Multiplier for local bounced light.
 A bright red pillar by a white wall will make the wall a bit red, but how red?

 **AO shine** - Normally AO just adds shade; with this it also brightens convex shapes.
 Maybe not realistic, but it prevents the image overall becoming too dark, makes it more vivid, and makes some corners clearer.
+Higher than 0.5 looks a bit unrealistic.

 **DOF blur** - Depth of field.
 Applies subtle smoothing to distant objects.
 If zero it just cancels out sharpening on far objects.
 It's a small effect (1 pixel radius).

 Quality
 -------

 **AO quality** - Ambient Occlusion.
 Number of sample points.
 The is your speed vs quality knob; higher is better but slower.
-TIP: Hit reload button after changing this (performance bug workaround).
+Maximum 12, but in DirectX 9 you need to set AO_POINTS global preprocessor definition instead of this slider to go that high.
+Tip: Hit reload button after changing this (performance bug workaround.)

 **AO max distance** - The ambient occlusion effect fades until it is zero at this distance.
 Helps avoid avoid artefacts if the game uses fog or haze.
 If you see deep shadows in the clouds then reduce this.
 If the game has long, clear views then increase it.